nanoc/nanoc.app/content/docs/nanoc-4-upgrade-guide.md

 ## What to expect

-nanoc 4.0 does not have any new features.
+nanoc 4.0’s focus is not on features.
 Features and optimisations are planned for 4.1 and beyond.
+The only new feature at this point is [glob patterns](#glob-patterns-in-rules).

 The nanoc 3.x branch has remained entirely backwards-compatible (because nanoc sticks to [Semantic Versioning](http://semver.org/)).
 This is great, because it allows you to upgrade without being concerned with potential breakage.